stathissideris/datacore/README.md

-# datacore
+# Datacore

 An emacs-like for data

+Datacore:

+ * Is currently vaporware, the rest of this list should be read as aspirations rather than a description of Datacore.
+ * Is an EDN viewer, with support for Clojure spec.
+ * Is a small ETL engine.
+ * Uses cell-based programming to keep the UI and the data being processed consistent and constatly up to date throughout the application.
+ * Is a Clojure snippets editor, with structural editing.
+ * Supports simple graphs.
+ * Mimics Emacs in terms of keyboard focus, configurability and extensibility via Lisp.
+ * Is text driven where is makes sense, but can also be extended to include simple UIs by wrapping JavaFX.

 ## Design

 Current thinking is that all state in the application (both for data processing and UI state) will be propagated via cells.
-This feels right because datacore wants to be an spreadsheet for experts and spreadsheets have cells.
+This feels right because Datacore wants to be an spreadsheet for experts and spreadsheets have cells.

 Prior work on cells: